Additional Sources for Effectiveness Ratings and Use:

 To get Depo, you'll need to visit your sexual healthcare provider (who may also be your regular doctor) to have your injections administered.
 Injections usually cost around $35 - $75.

 Some questions and answers about the Depo-Provera shot:

-When Good Birth Control Does Bad Things: Depo is a highly effective method of birth control, which will usually only fail if women do not get their injections administered on time.
-For those concerned with weight gain, a large study was recently released which verified that weight gain can be a particular issue with Depo: in that study, women using Depo gained around 11 pounds on average during use, more than with oral contraceptives, where there is typically no weight gain, or just a couple pounds of water weight, which is often temporary.
+When Good Birth Control Does Bad Things: Depo is a highly effective method of birth control, which will usually only fail if people do not get their injections administered on time.
+For those concerned with weight gain, a large study was recently released which verified that weight gain can be a particular issue with Depo: in that study, those using Depo gained around 11 pounds on average during use, unlike with oral contraceptives, where there is typically no weight gain, or just a couple pounds of water weight, which is often temporary.